thibaut-tebi/Indian-Start-up-Funding-Analysis/README.md

 ##	Import libraries
 To begin our analysis, we import the necessary libraries and packages that will be used throughout the process.
 These libraries include:

-•	Pandas: A powerful tool for data manipulation and analysis, allowing us to handle and manipulate datasets efficiently.
-It is imported using the statement "import pandas as pd".
+1. Pandas: A powerful tool for data manipulation and analysis, allowing us to handle and manipulate datasets efficiently.
+It is imported using the statement "import pandas as pd"
-•	Numpy: A fundamental library for scientific computing in Python, providing a range of mathematical functions and support for multi-dimensional arrays.
+2. Numpy: A fundamental library for scientific computing in Python, providing a range of mathematical functions and support for multi-dimensional arrays.
 It enables efficient numerical operations on data and is imported as "import numpy as np".
-•	Matplotlib: A widely used plotting library that offers various customization options for creating charts, graphs, and plots.
+3. Matplotlib: A widely used plotting library that offers various customization options for creating charts, graphs, and plots.
 It allows us to visualize and communicate our findings effectively.
 It is imported as "import matplotlib.pyplot as plt".